tfgg/yournextmep/_candidates/eu2014/ukip/william-dartmouth.md

 person: william-dartmouth
 region: south-west
 party: ukip
-title: South West - UKIP - William Dartmouth
+title: William Dartmouth is running for MEP in South West for UKIP
 incumbent: true
 ---